cysouw/diathesis/text/c13_zumInfinitive.md

 - Viele Junge denken ans Auswandern.^[~~DWDS~~: Die Zeit, 04.03.2013, Nr.
 10.]
 :::

 Another possible candidate for grammaticalisation is the verb *bringen*.
-The verb *bringen* 'to bring' (without *zu*) [@next a] has a rather different meaning compared to *bringen zu* 'to provoke' (with a governed preposition *zu*) [@next b].
+The verb *bringen* 'to bring', without *zu* [@next a], has a rather different meaning compared to *bringen zu* 'to provoke', with a governed preposition *zu* [@next b].
 This might be a first step in a development towards a new *Präpositionsinfinitiv* construction.
 However, currently there is simply a bifurcation between a verb *bringen* and a verb *bringen zu*.
 There is not (yet) a semantic distinction between a *bringen zu* with a *Präpositionsinfinitiv* and a *bringen zu* without that option.

 ::: ex
 - Sie bringt mich nach Hause.